Sindry-Manufacturing/OpenPyrojet-Jetpack/README.md

 ## Hardware Required

-To run Jetpack, you need an ESP32 dev board (e.g. ESP32-WROVER Kit) or ESP32 core board (e.g. ESP32-DevKitC).
+To run Jetpack, you need an ESP32 dev board (e.g. Wemos D1 Mini, ESP32-WROVER Kit) or ESP32 core board (e.g. ESP32-DevKitC).
-The ESP32 must have 4MB of ROM.
+The ESP32 must have `4 MB` of SPI flash memory on board.

+The preferred board is a `Wemos Mini D1` with the `CP2104` USB-to-UART bridge.
+Other boards tend to be less reliable when it comes to flashing. (see FAQ)

 ## Flashing Jetpack